metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `any_pattern` (Map of String) AnyPattern specifies list of validation patterns.
-At least one of the patterns must be satisfied for the validation rule to succeed.
+At least one of the patternsmust be satisfied for the validation rule to succeed.
 - `cel` (Attributes) CEL allows validation checks using the Common Expression Language (https://kubernetes.io/docs/reference/using-api/cel/). (see [below for nested schema](#nestedatt--spec--rules--validate--cel))
 - `deny` (Attributes) Deny defines conditions used to pass or fail a validation rule. (see [below for nested schema](#nestedatt--spec--rules--validate--deny))
 - `foreach` (Attributes List) ForEach applies validate rules to a list of sub-elements by creating a context for each entry in the list and looping over it to apply the specified logic. (see [below for nested schema](#nestedatt--spec--rules--validate--foreach))
 - `manifests` (Attributes) Manifest specifies conditions for manifest verification (see [below for nested schema](#nestedatt--spec--rules--validate--manifests))
 - `message` (String) Message specifies a custom message to be displayed on failure.
 - `pattern` (Map of String) Pattern specifies an overlay-style pattern used to check resources.
-- `pod_security` (Attributes) PodSecurity applies exemptions for Kubernetes Pod Security admission by specifying exclusions for Pod Security Standards controls. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security))
+- `pod_security` (Attributes) PodSecurity applies exemptions for Kubernetes Pod Security admissionby specifying exclusions for Pod Security Standards controls. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security))

 <a id="nestedatt--spec--rules--validate--cel"></a>
 ### Nested Schema for `spec.rules.validate.cel`